Madeleva Lecture Series

 On the occasion of the 175th anniversary of the founding of the Women of Holy Cross, Dr. Farina will address the importance of dialogue in the execution of the mission of the sisters and in Holy Cross education with particular attention to Catholic-Muslim dialogue.

-Professor and Chair, Department of Near Eastern Languages and Cultures
+Professor, Department of Near Eastern Languages and Cultures

 Eva Mary Hooker, CSC will read original poetry composed in honor of the 175th anniversary of the founding of the Women of Holy Cross.
 She is a writer-in-residence and professor of English at Saint Mary's College.